Volume VI - (2004-2005)

 His Greek New Testament with Apparatus provided “the integrating center of Bengel’s thought world.”
 From here, Bengel went on to construct a harmony of the Gospels entitled TheTrue Harmony of the Four Evangelists (1736, 1747).
 Bengel’s purpose was to “seek to establish a natural order of things, not just in the case of the Gospels, but in the entire biblical story with the aim of piety and edification.”

 In his True Harmony Bengel repudiated and transcended, the widely accepted method adopted by Andreas Osiander the Elder (1498-1552) in his Harmonia Evangelistarum (1537).
 Osiander had argued that each Evangelist presented essentially a chronological narrative.
 If an event, such as the anointing of Jesus, appeared in two or more Gospels, then the event must have occurred more than once.
 The problem with this approach is that it leads to irreconcilable contradictions.
-For example, did Jesus cleanse the
+For example, did Jesus cleanse the Temple at the beginning of his ministry, as the Gospel of John reports, or the end as the Synoptics state?
+Thinking organically and holistically, Bengel saw compliments and unity rather than contradictions, fragmentation and discontinuity.
+At the same time, while presenting each episode in parallel columns, Bengel noted each apparent discrepancy between the various Gospel accounts.

 A New German Translation